Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Methodology

 Finally, the action-value function $Q(s, a)$ is derived from the RNN layer's output by applying the neurons activation function to the combined input $V(s)$ and hidden state information $U(s)$.
 The activation function of choice is a hyperbolic tangent $\tanh$, this function is symmetric around zero, leading to faster convergence and stability.
-However, the output range of $\tanh$ (-1 to 1) is not fully compatible with value-based methods, where the DL agents needs to output action-value pairs in the range of the environment's reward function.
-To address this issue and prevent saturation of the $\tanh$ activation function, we scale the action-value pairs by multiplying them with a learnable scalar $\beta$, as $ Q(s, a) = \beta h_t = \beta\tanh((V(s) + U(v)) = \beta\tanh((\frac{1}{\tau} \Phi_\theta(s_t)^T w^{I\rightarrow H} + h_{t-1}(v)^T w^{H\rightarrow H}))$.
+However, the output range of $\tanh$ (-1 to 1) is not fully compatible with value-based methods, where the DL agents need to output action-value pairs in the range of the environment's reward function.
+To address this issue and prevent saturation of the $\tanh$ activation function, we scale the action-value pairs by multiplying them by a learnable scalar $\beta$, as $Q(s, a) = \beta h_t = \beta\tanh\left(V(s) + U(v)\right) = \beta\tanh\left(\frac{1}{\tau} \Phi_\theta(s_t)^T w^{I\rightarrow H} + h_{t-1}(v)^T w^{H\rightarrow H}\right)$.
+While our main focus is on value-based ring-attractor agents, we also provide an overview of methods and results for policy-gradient approaches in Appendix \ref{PoliGrad}.